aaronw1651/sep10-freedom-project-/blog/entry04.md

 </body>
 </html>
 ```
+## Confusion
-## Opening this up the first time i was confused to say the least i had no clue what to do,  i searched everywhere on the internet to help me find answer, on how to do things, to make my webpage presentable.
+Opening this up the first time i was confused to say the least i had no clue what to do,  i searched everywhere on the internet to help me find answer, on how to do things, to make my webpage presentable.
 Then i found w3schools.com, This website helped me find and understand each element that can be in use for me and it gave me examples that io can use.
+## My leaning Journey
+As I delved into the world of HTML, I encountered a few challenges:
+* Syntax Errors: It's easy to forget to close tags or misplace attributes.
+* Understanding Attributes: Figuring out how diffrent attributes work can be tricky at first.
+## However
+With practice and perserverance, I've learned that:
+* Pracrice is Key: The more you code, the better you'll become.
+* Online Resources are your friend: As i previously mentioned websites like W3schools and MDN web Docs are invlauable.
+Even if you go on these websites and still confused you can use Chat Gpt to help you evaluate a code that you simply dont understand.
+* Dont Be Afraid to Ask for Help: There's a supportive community of developers ready to assist you.
+With any problem that i have, where i might be confused with the task that i'm doing i will rely on my classmates on slack.